chevere/parameter/README.md

 ### reflectionToReturn

-Retrieve a `ParameterInterface` for the return type from a `ReflectionFunction` or `ReflectionMethod`.
+Retrieve a `ParameterInterface` instance for the return type from a `ReflectionFunction` or `ReflectionMethod`.

 ```php
 use function Chevere\Parameter\reflectionToReturn;